-Understand the Property Assessment Cycle

-Cook County follows a triennial reassessment cycle, meaning that a determination of each property's fair market value and corresponding assessed value occurs once every three years.
+Understand the Property Assessment Cycle Cook County follows a triennial reassessment cycle, meaning that a determination of each property's fair market value and corresponding assessed value occurs once every three years.
 A property's reassessment year depends on the township in which the property is located.

 When a property is reassessed, the Assessor's Office sends a reassessment notice to the property owner, which contains the property's address, its characteristics, and its updated estimated Fair Market Value.
-In 2024, it will look something like this.
+In 2021, it will look something like this.

-If the property characteristics listed on your assessment notice are incorrect, or if the estimated market value of your home is significantly more than what you believe your home could sell for in the current real estate market, you may file an assessment appeal.
+the current real estate market, you may file an assessment appeal.
 The last date to file an appeal is printed on your notice.
 A good rule of thumb is this: If the property characteristics on the notice are correct and the estimated market value is within 10 percent of what you think your home is worth, then it is unlikely that an appeal would change your property's assessed value enough to significantly affect your property tax bill.

-3 Reasons for Filing an Assessment Appeal

-Most commonly, homeowners challenge the accuracy of the fair market value due to uniformity or overvaluation.
+3 Reasons for Filing an Assessment Appeal Most commonly, homeowners challenge the accuracy of the fair market value due to uniformity or overvaluation.
 Homeowners can also file an appeal based on incorrect information about their property characteristics.
-Here is how those appeals differ:

-1. Lack of Uniformity

-If you believe your home demonstrates a lack of uniformity compared to the assessed value of similar properties in your area, then you can provide supporting documentation such as comparable properties to support this.

-2. Overvaluation

-If you believe that your home has been overvalued compared to similar homes in your area, then you can provide supporting documentation, such as recent closing statements, or purchase prices of homes similar to yours.

-3. Incorrect Property Description

-If a reassessment notice lists an error such as incorrect square footage, classification, or an error that may affect market value, an appeal can be filed.
+Here is how those appeals differ: 1.
+Lack of Uniformity Either you or our analysts can look at comparable properties (properties similar to yours) and determine whether the assessed value of your property is in line with the assessed values of other comparable properties.
+2. Overvaluation Supporting documentation, such as recent closing statements, or information about purchase prices of homes similar to yours can be submitted.
+3. Incorrect Property Description If a reassessment notice lists an error such as incorrect square footage, classification, or an error that may affect market value, an appeal can be filed.
 Supporting documentation such as property record cards or dated photos may be submitted with your appeal.
 It is important to remember, however, that a minor error does not necessarily indicate an incorrect assessment.

-When to File an Appeal

-During a property's reassessment year, an appeal may be filed within 30 calendar days after the notice of the new assessed value is mailed.
+When to File an Appeal During a property's reassessment year, an appeal may be filed within 30 calendar days after the notice of the new assessed value is mailed.
 Otherwise, appeals can be filed during a specific time each year, depending on the township in which the property is located.
 To find the appeal period for your township, please review the Reassessment and Appeals Calendar located at www.cookcountyassessor.com